texx00/sandypi/readme.md

 `"--host=0.0.0.0"`
 Without this additional option the server will be available only on the running device at `127.0.0.1:5000`

+To see the NCFeeder terminal windows it is possible to add an environment variable: `"SHOW_FEEDER_TERMINAL" : "true"` If the variable is added to the 'launch.json' configuration file (in the 'env' section) it will run only for the selected configuration

+While coding the NCFeeder part, it is possible to set the `RUN_FEEDER_MANUALLY : "true"` environment variable.
+This variable stops the server to start automatically the NCFeeder process.
+The process can be started manually with: ```(env)> python NCFeeder/run.py```

+**IMPORTANT NOTE:** vscode debugger do not send the SIGKILL and for this reason the feeder process is not stopped automatically.
+To kill the subprocess it is necessary to use CTRL+C in the terminal window.
+When working on the NCFeeder it may be easier to let the server alive and refresh just the feeder script by setting the RUN_FEEDER_MANUALLY variable.

 ## Web interface

 Once the service is running it is possible to connect through a browser by typing the device ip address and connecting to the port 5000 like `192.168.1.15:5000`
 If you are running on the local device you can also use `127.0.0.1:5000`

 # Project status

+There is a lot to do and I do not have much time.
+Any help will be accepted.

 ## Features